Our Research

 Translational Research - Achieving goals more efficiently through collaboration

-Translation in infection research has many faces, but always one task: to close the gap between basic research and clinical application.
+Translation in infection research takes many forms, but it always serves a single purpose: closing the gap between basic research and clinical application.

-Results from basic research often do not find their way into clinical application - and thus ultimately to patients - or only very slowly.
-Many developments only reach a stage in the academic environment that the pharmaceutical industry still considers too risky to take up.
-At the HZI, however, the transfer of research results into medical and pharmaceutical applications plays a central role.
+Too often, findings from basic research fail to make their way into clinical practice or reach patients only after significant delays.
+Many innovations remain at a stage within academia that the pharmaceutical industry still considers too risky to pursue.
+At the HZI, however, translating research outcomes into medical and pharmaceutical applications is a central priority.

-The staff unit "Innovation Management and Technology Transfer" therefore supports scientists in the sustainable transfer of technology to third parties, including small and medium-sized enterprises and industry.
+To support this process, the staff unit "Innovation Management and Technology Transfer" assists scientists in sustainably transferring technologies to external partners, including small and medium-sized enterprises as well as industry.

 In order to form a continuous chain from basic research findings to therapies and preventive measures, the HZI is involved in several translational networks: